bignerdranch/why_elixir/README.md

 > Erlang is different from other platforms because when rendering a server-side template, it doesn't create a separate copy of a web page in memory for each connected client.
 Instead, it constructs pointers to the same pieces of immutable memory across multiple requests.
 > So if two people request two different profile pages at the same time, they're actually sent the same chunks of memory for the header, footer, and other shared template snippets.
 The result is a server that can construct complex, uncached web pages for hundreds of users per second without breaking a sweat.
 > With Erlang, you can run a website on a fraction of the hardware that Ruby and the JVM require, saving you money and operational headaches.

+This strategy not only means less work for the Erlang VM, but less work for the operating system, as it can often [get those repeated header and footer strings from CPU cache instead of RAM](http://stackoverflow.com/questions/37167918/does-calling-writev-repeatedly-with-the-same-memory-address-allow-hardware-cac).

 ### Flexibility